Any person with a concern regarding the conduct, capacity or competence of a practical nurse in Manitoba may file a complaint with the CLPNM.

 The Act states: “a member [of the profession] who believes that another member is suffering from a physical or mental condition or disorder of a nature or to an extent that the member is unfit to continue to practise or that the member’s practice should be restricted, shall inform the executive director of that belief and the reasons for it.”
 For more information on this duty to report, please review the CLPNM’s:

-If you are a practical nurse and have received notice that there has been a complaint to the CLPNM about your conduct, competence or capacity, please review the CLPNM’s fact sheet on:
+If you are a practical nurse and have received notice that there has been a complaint to the CLPNM about your conduct, capacity or competence, please review: